 - The hotel is a bit like the forth road bridge work on the fabric and building never stops as you’d expect of a stylish friendly Inverness City Centre hotel – there is always the great traditional of a truly warm and friendly welcome to extend.

 Today this gem of a hotel is stands testament to a generation of investment.

 The Here & Now

 Thank you for reading about Milton Hotels Limited.
-We truly are a Scottish Hotel company and your stay will will be safe hands at the Best Western Palace Milton Hotel & Spa and the Winston Milton Guest House and Cottage.
+We truly are a Scottish Hotel company and your stay will will be safe hands at the Best Western Palace Milton Hotel & Spa and Ten Town House at the Palace.